ELReedHerbarium/TargetCaptureWorkshop/Session6.VariantCalling.md

 - reference supercontigs `prefix.supercontigs.fasta`
 - index file for supercontigs `prefix.supercontigs.fasta.fai`
+- merged, deduplicated alignment file `prefix.marked.bam`
+- index of BAM file `prefix.marked.bam.bai`
-- VCF file of filtered SNPs ``
+- VCF file of filtered SNPs `prefix.snpfiltered.vcf`
-- indexed VCF file
+- indexed VCF file `prefix.snpfiltered.vcf.idx`

 ### IGV

 The [Integrative Genome Viewer online app](https://igv.org/app/) can be used to view the reference supercontigs and filtered SNPs.
 You will be able to see the depth of sequences and the locations of variants within the sample (heterozygous sites).

-Load the `fasta` file as the "Genome" and the VCF file as a "Track".
+Load the `fasta` file as the "Genome" and the VCF and BAM files as a "Track".
 Navigate from gene to gene to explore the variation within the sample at different genes.

 An IGV viewer guide can be found here: https://software.broadinstitute.org/software/igv/UserGuide